bellamxrgarita/spotifyMusicCalendar/README.md

 # Android Music Spotify Calendar App
+This project began as a final assignment for my Handheld Software Development course and has since evolved into an ongoing personal project focused on turning music data into a meaningful, user-centered experience.

-The purpose of this project was to create a mobile Android application that transforms your daily listening habits into a visual calendar.
-Powered by the Spotify API and Firebase, the app tracks your music playback and lets you explore your listening history day by day — like a musical journal in your pocket.
+The application is an Android music-listening calendar that transforms daily Spotify playback history into a visual timeline.
+By integrating Spotify’s Web API with Firebase Realtime Database and Firebase Cloud Functions, the app continuously tracks a user’s listening activity and allows them to explore their music history day by day—functioning as a lightweight musical journal.

-This is my most recent version of the app as I want to continue working on it to add more features to develop the application even further.
-I used Android SDK, Firebase Realtime DB, Firebase Cloud Functions, and Spotify's Web API to create this project.
-Eventually, I'd like to transition this app's idea to React-Native so it could be supported on both Android and iOS
+The current version is built using Kotlin, Android SDK, Firebase Realtime DB, Firebase Cloud Functions, and Spotify’s Web API, with a backend designed to securely handle authorization and data persistence.
+The project is actively being extended with new features and performance improvements, and future plans include migrating the app to React Native to support both Android and iOS from a shared codebase.

 # Current Application's UI
 ![Alt text](assets/Picture1.jpg)